belladu0201/Intern-Duke-MIDS-Preparations/README.md

 Trinity Commons | 2100-4000 | Good location, but hard to find the good ones. waitlist system.
 Loft | ~ | Low reviews on Google. not sure about this apt Erwin Terrance |~| Good location, close to school, but hard to reserve.
 No apt at all when called in mid March.

+# Personal Expereince (就读体验)
+- Please email me for more information if you are interested in Duke MIDS program and details of my personal experience: beibei.du@duke.edu